Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

-The smartphone moves into a supporting role in \citet{lee_flexible_2016}.
-The authors implement a paper-based microfluidic immunoassay for vitamin A (as retinol binding protein or RBP), iron (as ferritin), and C-reactive protein (CRP) in a unique, card-like form factor.
-Most notably, it is able to analyze finger prick whole blood samples with minimal pre-treatment because of built-in plasma separation (similar to \cite{serhan_2021}).
-The device includes competitive assays for CRP and RBP and a sandwich assay for ferritin.
+The smartphone moved into a supporting role in \citet{lee_flexible_2016}.
+The authors implemented a paper-based microfluidic immunoassay for vitamin A (as retinol binding protein or RBP), iron (as ferritin), and C-reactive protein (CRP) in a unique platform that resembles a flat, portable index-card design.
+Most notably, it was able to analyze whole blood with minimal pre-treatment because of built-in plasma separation (similar to \cite{serhan_2021}).
+The device included competitive assays for CRP and RBP and a sandwich assay for ferritin.
 Sandwich-based assays are more sensitive, while competitive assays are more effective for analytes of larger concentrations.
-CRP is a useful inclusion since both iron and vitamin A assessment are impacted by inflammation (Table \ref{tab: assessment-fs}).
-On-device light emitting diodes (LEDs) and photodetectors analyze the assay, sending results and various test metrics to a smartphone app over NFC.
-The added ability to store this data in a remote server makes the device a powerful tool for population-level screening.
+CRP is a useful inclusion since both iron and vitamin A assessment are impacted by inflammation (Table \ref{tab: assessment}).
+On-device light emitting diodes (LEDs) and photodetectors analyzed the assay, sending results and various test metrics to a smartphone app over NFC.
+The added ability to store this data in a remote server made the device a powerful tool for population-level screening.
 The device was evaluated on whole blood samples (n=95), each run 3 times, and compared to ELISA.
-84.4\% of sample was male, and 6 samples were spiked with ferritin, CRP, and RBP to assess a wider range of concentrations.
-In assessment, a physiologically-relevant cutoff of 15 mcg/L was set for ferritin deficiency (although this is insensitive to the deficiency upper limit of 30 mcg/L; Table \ref{tab: assessment-min}).
-The decision to make this device single-use is perplexing, especially since a reusible version was used for testing.
-We would also like to note that RBP is not the clinically-accepted biomarker for vitamin A in serum, which should be measured directly instead (Table \ref{tab: assessment-fs}).
+A documented 84.4\% of sample was male, and 6 samples were spiked with ferritin, CRP, and RBP to assess a wider range of concentrations.
+For evaluation, a physiologically-relevant cutoff of 15 $\mu$g/L was set for ferritin deficiency (although this is insensitive to the deficiency upper limit of 30 $\mu$g/L; Table \ref{tab: assessment}).
+The decision to make this device single-use is perplexing, especially since a reusable version was used for testing.
+We would also like to note that RBP is not the clinically-accepted biomarker for vitamin A in serum, which should be measured directly instead (Table \ref{tab: assessment}).